 Transparency: 3D models offer complete transparency to customers.
 What you see is what you get, so (ideally) there will be no surprises to halt installation.
 Whether working with HVAC, plumbing, project owners, or any other stakeholder, full transparency ensures everyone is on the same page and helps reduce the likelihood of change orders.

 Fail-safe design: Involving more people in the design process helps protect against errors that might pass by designers.
-For example, CAD software like Sysque and ProDesign 3D allows electrical design engineers to work natively in Revit, and helps them integrate real-world component details directly into 3D models.
+For example, CAD software like ProDesign 3D allows electrical design engineers to work natively in Revit, and helps them integrate real-world component details directly into 3D models.
 This way, component dimensions can be reviewed by engineers before installation.
 Everything is in the model, so any clashes would be immediately apparent.

 3D models make design plans more comprehensible to more people.
 When models are shared with customers early in the process, you can keep them in the loop on how things will look and function long before anything is installed — helping to reduce the likelihood of change orders and heightening the professional representation of your team.